freeCodeCamp/freeCodeCamp/curriculum/challenges/english/04-data-visualization/d3-dashboard/part-46.english.md

 ## Description
 <section id='description'>

-Add the `y` function to the line and pass it a "`d` function" that returns your `yScale` with `d.followers.twitter` as its argument.
+Chain the `y` function to the line and pass it a "d function" that returns your `yScale` with `d.followers.twitter` as its argument.

-This is similar to how you set the `x` values; it will use the values of your Twitter followers to set the `y` value for each item.
+This is similar to how you set the x values.
+It will use the values of your Twitter followers and your `yScale` to set the y coordinate for each item.

-These "`d` functions" use implicit returns.
-But if you add curly brackets and a return statement, you can put any functionality in there that you want, including `console.log` statements that can be useful for debugging.
+These "d functions" use implicit returns.
+But if you add curly brackets and a return statement, you can put any JavaScript in there that you want.
+Including `console.log` statements that can be useful for debugging.
 </section>

 ## Instructions